miningpy/miningpy/README.md

 VTK is a dependency of MiningPy and there are known issues with the current Linux version of VTK published on [PyPi](https://pypi.org/project/vtk/).

+The package is also automatically deployed nightly to [TestPyPi](https://test.pypi.org/project/miningpy/), to ensure that official package releases are stable.
+The versioning format used on TestPyPi is: `version.version.version.yyyyMMddHHmm`.

 ## API Reference

+## Author

+The creator of MiningPy is a mining engineer consultant that primarly works in long-term strategic mine planning.

+## Contributing

+Contributions to the MiningPy package are welcome.
+Please refer to the [Contributing Guide](CONTRIBUTING.md) for detailed information.

 ## License